JRuedas/dataProcessesProject/README.md

 According to the information we have we can answer the following questions:

 1. I prefer the districts of Arganzuela and Retiro.
 Which of the two districts has had a lower CO2 index in the last 5 years?
-2. I have allergy problems during the month of Spring.
+2. I have allergy problems during Spring.
 Which district has the lowest pollution levels in the first place?
 3. In the last 10 years, which station has had the highest level of accumulated CO2?
 4. In the last 10 years, which station has had the lowest accumulated CO2 level?
-5. Which district has had the most pollution in the last 10 years?
+5. Which district has had the highest pollution levels in the last 10 years?
-6. Which district has had the least pollution in the last 10 years?
+6. Which district has had the lowest pollution levels in the last 10 years?

-The rest of the questions cannot be answered since we do not have enough information on certain topics such as prices or the use of public transport, in case we want to answer them we should conduct a study on these data.
+The rest of the questions cannot be answered because we do not have enough information on certain topics such as prices or the use of public transport.
+In case we want to answer them we should conduct a study on these matters.

 ### Dataset 2